Quantum-Enhanced Convergence of Physics-Informed Neural Networks: Discussion

-{\itshape Discussion}--- The results presented demonstrate that qPINNs train significantly faster than cPINNs.
-The acceleration depends on the ability of the network to find a well fitting solution eventually, characterized by the general accuracy limit.
+The presented results demonstrate that state-vector simulated qPINNs can be trained in significantly fewer training epochs than cPINNs. { The contribution of the variational quantum circuits as the primary driver of the observed behavior is already visible in Fig.~\ref{fig:hybrid_network_study} (c), which shows that, for a fixed number of trainable parameters, the performance improves with a larger proportion of quantum components.} The reduction of the training epochs depends on the ability of the network to find a well fitting solution eventually, characterized by the general accuracy limit.
 Potentially, this is caused by the number of approximate solutions that achieve a given MSE.
 Considering the space of approximate but imperfect solutions (for fixed boundary conditions and PDE), only a small subset corresponds to an error near the general accuracy limit.
 The lower the limit, the smaller this subset becomes.
-Consequently, finding parameter corresponding to this subset during training becomes more demanding.
+Consequently, finding parameters corresponding to this subset during training becomes more demanding.
 Hence, the apparently efficient exploration of the loss landscape by qPINNs is more beneficial the lower the general accuracy limit.
 The larger the general accuracy limit becomes, the larger the number of possible, imperfect solutions in the loss landscape.
 Since there are as many configurations of trainable parameters corresponding to these solutions, the training becomes less demanding and the efficient exploration by qPINNs less beneficial.
-The more efficient exploration of the loss landscape is also emphasized by the more stable training of qPINNs when little training data is available.
+The more efficient exploration of the loss landscape is also emphasized by the more stable training of qPINNs when little training data is available. { Future work will further investigate this explanation, identify which components of the quantum circuits drive the observed behavior, and examine the effects of boundary conditions and the governing PDEs.} Another important property is the scaling of the presented effects in real world applications with e.g., network capacity, more complex domains or higher dimensions.
+Especially when considering more difficult problems in higher dimensions an even more complex loss landscape can be expected and more training data needed, resulting in a high potential for qPINNs because of their efficient exploration of loss landscapes (as indicated in Fig.~\ref{fig:scaling_1} and Fig.~\ref{fig:scaling_2}) and trainability on few training data.
+Consequently, qPINNs could become useful when dealing with real world problems, involving complex geometries, coupled PDEs and multiscale problems.
+For a meaningful application of qPINNs in such problems, a much higher expressibility is needed, therefore requiring larger networks in terms of trainable parameters.
+As these networks can not be trained by state vector simulations on classical computers, a transition to real hardware is necessary to investigate the scaling behavior, especially in the possible presence of barren plateaus.
+For this, shot noise, errors in current quantum devices, and their impacts on the results have to be taken into account.